Dakshinamurti: Depiction

-Dakshinamurthy is portrayed as a powerful form brimming with ever-flowing bliss and supreme joy while being in the yogic state of abstract meditation.
-Variations of this iconic representation include Veenadhara Dakshinamurthy (holding a Veena) and Rishabharooda Dakshinamurthy (mounted on a Rishabha - the bull).
+Dakshinamurti is portrayed as a powerful form brimming with ever-flowing bliss and supreme joy while being in the yogic state of abstract meditation.
+Variations of this iconic representation include Veenadhara Dakshinamurti (holding a Veena) and Rishabharudha Dakshinamurti (mounted on a Rishabha - the bull).

 Significance

 Indian tradition accords a special reverence to the guru or the spiritual teacher.
 Dakshinamurti is regarded as the ultimate guru, the embodiment of knowledge and the destroyer of ignorance (as represented by the demon being crushed under the feet of the deity).
 The Jnana Mudra is interpreted in this way:- The thumb denotes the god and the index finger denotes the man.
 The other three fingers stand for the three congenital impurities of man viz. arrogance, illusion and bad deeds of the past births.
 When man detaches himself from these impurities, he reaches God.
 Another interpretation is that the other three fingers denote the three states of life: Jagruti (Fully awake through senses and mind), Swapna (Sleep state - When the mind is awake) and Sushupti (True-self - When the senses and mind go into soul - Atma).
 The Abhaya Mudra, a gesture with the hand lifted above thigh with palm facing out, fingers pointing, is interpreted as his grace upon his students.
 The rosary or the snake signifies tantric knowledge.
 The fire represents illumination, removing the darkness of ignorance.